6 Differences Between Banks and Building Societies

 However, our brains are susceptible to mental shortcuts while making financial decisions.

-A common one affecting consumer behaviour is the availability bias involves relying on information that can be retrieved from the memory most quickly.
+A common one affecting consumer behaviour is the availability bias involves relying on information that can be retrieved from memory most quickly.
 We’re assuming anything that comes to mind the easiest and feels familiar is the right and safest option.

 For example, when deciding on the financial institution to open an account we usually go for the well-known banks.
 You may well have chosen another institution if you were better informed about them.

-Although we will discuss certain differences between banks and building societies, let’s sort out the safety issue up front.
+Although we will discuss certain differences between banks and building societies, let’s sort out the safety issue upfront.

 There is no difference in terms of safety as long as your deposits are within the £85,000 Financial Services Compensation limit.
-Money held in both types of the financial institutions would be eligible for a compensation in case the firm fails.
+Money held in both types of financial institutions would be eligible for compensation in case the firm fails.

 Even if your savings exceed the limit, the safety of your deposit would depend on the specific bank or building society you choose.